 Services not covered by this Statement

-The following subdomains, websites and website sections are not covered by this Accessibility Statement because they are developed and maintained by third-parties: Image Library, Shop, and UK Government Web Archive.
+The following subdomains, websites and website sections are not covered by this Accessibility Statement because they are developed and maintained by third-parties: Image Library, Shop, UK Government Web Archive and Caselaw.

-The website was tested, based on key user journeys, in 2019 by the Digital Accessibility Centre.
-It was tested again in-house in August 2020 using the Web Accessibility Evaluation Tool (WAVE), Google Lighthouse and our best professional judgement.
+The website was tested, based on key user journeys, in 2019, 2021 and 2024 by the Digital Accessibility Centre.
+It was also tested in-house using the Web Accessibility Evaluation Tool (WAVE), Google Lighthouse and our best professional judgement.

 Preparation of this accessibility statement